yeahitsjan/pawxel/README.md

 From there on your report will be triaged and you get a response as quickly as possible.

-## Thank you letter! :heart:
+## Thank-you letter! :heart:

 Pawxel uses a variety of open-source libraries.
 To mention them we link them in this part of the README.

 - [FramelessHelper](https://github.com/wangwenx190/framelesshelper): an awesome cross-platform window customization framework which builds on top of Qt - is used to achieve a true frameless window on all platforms
-- [SingleApplication](https://github.com/itay-grudev/SingleApplication): Pawxel is a single instance application - this library helps achieving that.
+- [SingleApplication](https://github.com/itay-grudev/SingleApplication): Pawxel is a single instance application - this library helps achieving that
 - [phantomstyle](https://github.com/randrew/phantomstyle): cross-platform style for Qt5 and Qt6 which I use since I started working with Qt
 - [QHotkey](https://github.com/Skycoder42/QHotkey): every time you press your hotkey, QHotkey is used to send the signal to the application instance
 - [resizer-item](https://github.com/cl0ne/resizer-item): an awesome reference which has been forked and extended to allow resizing items in a QGraphicsView